-|Overbite and overjet problems are common orthodontic conditions.
-An overjet is often mistakenly called an overbite, however the two conditions are distinct.
+Overbite and overjet problems are common orthodontic conditions.
+An overjet is often mistakenly called an overbite, however, the two conditions are distinct.
 So today, we’re going to discuss the difference between the two as well as how your orthodontist can help treat it.

 What is an overjet?

-An overjet is characterized by the protrusion of the upper front teeth.
+An overjet is characterised by the protrusion of the upper front teeth.
 Commonly referred to as buck teeth, the condition is present when there is a prominent horizontal overlap where the front teeth overlap their neighbours.
 This protrusion puts individuals at a higher risk of knocking or chipping their front teeth.

 What is an overbite?

 While an overjet refers to a horizontal issue, an overbite refers to a vertical one.
 A deep overbite is when the upper front teeth overlap the lower front teeth by more than one-third.
 In severe cases, the lower teeth may even touch the gum tissue behind the upper front teeth.

 What causes an overbite?